uglide/rocketpilot-driver/README.md

 library, along with several others.

-Upon being loaded, it connects to the system bus, and exposes an interface that the autopilot test runner knows how to interact with.
+Upon being loaded, it connects to the system bus, and exposes an interface that the RocketPilot knows how to interact with.

 ### Build